-I am well aware that this need is not a new problem, since I wrote a book about a journal of religious and political commentary (Christianity and Crisis magazine) that was something like a media outreach arm of UTS from 1941 to 1993.
-Before the mid-1960s Union had solid material support—and by extension a fine physical space—as well as considerable cultural capital evidenced in things like its leaders routinely being quoted in the New York Times or invited to high-level conclaves in Washington.
-But this only lasted as long as they were part of in the general sociopolitical formation of New Deal Democrats from FDR through LBJ.
-When this cohort of liberal social thinkers and activists broke with LBJ over the Vietnam War and aspects of black power—and also radicalized on a range of other issues too complicated for a blog post (read my book about it!)—one result was a sharp drop-off in institutional power, resources, and allies.
+Because I wrote a book about Christianity and Crisis magazine, a religious-political journal that was something like an outreach arm of UTS from 1941 to 1993, I am well aware that financial challenges are nothing new here.
+Before 1970 the school had solid material support—and by extension a fine physical space—as well as cultural capital evidenced in things like its leaders routinely being quoted in the New York Times or invited to elite conclaves in Washington.

+This only lasted as long as they were loyal parts of the New Deal establishment coalition from FDR through LBJ.
+When this cohort of liberal social thinkers and activists broke with LBJ over the Vietnam War and aspects of black power—while also radicalizing on a range of issues too complicated for a blog post (read my book about it)—one result was a sharp drop-off in institutional power, resources, and allies.

-The noise outside my window is part and parcel of a controversial plan in which UTS sold “airspace” above its quad for high-rise apartments—with the windfall mainly used to upgrade the current physical plant.
-At least in theory, upgraded facilities should be the main effect on Union’s space, except insofar as its neighborhood further gentrifies, which is clearly going to happen in any case.
-Of course the test of this strategy will be the fruits it brings during coming decades—but as already noted I am giving it the benefit of doubt.
+The noise outside my window is part and parcel of a controversial plan in which UTS sold “airspace” above its quad for high-rise apartments—with the money used to upgrade the current physical plant.
+At least in theory, upgraded facilities should be the main significant effect on Union’s space (except insofar as its neighborhood further gentrifies, but this is clearly going to happen in any case.)
+Of course the test of this strategy will be its fruits during coming decades—but as noted UTS deserves the benefit of doubt.